peterlee123hi/personal-blog/src/content/thoughts/random-late-night-thoughts-on-life.md

 - Revealing romantic feelings is a one-way door with only 2 outcomes
 - A person's living space says a *lot* about who they are
 - We all do things to benefit ourselves and society, but we shouldn't glorify greed or selfishness
-- Social skills and financial literacy are the most important topics to learn outside of school
+- Social skills, financial literacy, personal care, and fitness are the most important topics to learn outside of school
 - Realism over idealism
 - IQ and EQ can pretty much summarize who someone is
 - Don't trust someone who doesn't have a todo list